erhathaway/traefik-prefix-proxy/README.md

 # traefik-prefix-proxy
 This is a toy repo.

-This middleware will route to another service based on a request path prefix
+PrefixProxy is a middleware that removes a specified prefix from the request path and adds it back to the response.